 If you’re looking for something altogether more psychedelic than the average aircraft sim, The Fly Plane: Flight Simulator is the one for you.
 This title strips out the landscape of the real world and replaces it with pink, purple, and orange structures that pierce the sky.

 The Fly Plane experience is one of the most unique offerings from the genre on Switch, providing you with a new way to test your abilities behind the yoke.
-Maybe just don’t try this one late at night, as we’re not sure what sort of peculiar dream is may lead to.
+Maybe just don’t try this one late at night, as we’re not sure what sort of peculiar dream it may lead to.

 Jump Into the Plane – Switch